The NOAA Ozone Depleting Gas Index:

 Click on image to view full size figure.

 In order to identify the gases primarily responsible for the decline in the abundance of reactive halogen to date, Table 1 and Figure 4 delineate the contributions of individual gases to total reactive halogen with weightings relevant for the Antarctic stratosphere.
 Table 2 and Figure 5 give similar data with weightings relevant for the mid-latitude stratosphere.
-Of the ozone depleting gases restricted by the Montreal Protocol, NOAA measurements show that atmospheric concentrations of nearly all these gases were decreasing in the atmosphere by 2017.
-The notable exceptions include HCFCs, which are used as replacements for CFCs in many applications.
+Of the ozone depleting gases restricted by the Montreal Protocol, NOAA measurements show that atmospheric concentrations of nearly all these gases were decreasing in the atmosphere by 2018.
+The notable exceptions are HCFCs, which are used as replacements for CFCs in many applications.
 It is clear from Figures 4 and 5 that most of the decline in reactive halogen concentration has been due primarily to the relatively rapid phase-out and atmospheric decline of shorter-lived chemicals such as methyl chloroform (CH3CCl3) and methyl bromide (Montzka et al., 1999; 2003).
-The decline owing to CFC-11 and CFC-12, the two major components of reactive halogen, has been less dramatic to date because of continuing emissions and because their lifetimes are very long (50-100 years).
+The decline from CFC-11 has slowed substantially in recently years, as emissions of this controlled substance have unexpectedly increased since 2012 despite negligible reported global production since the global phase out mandated for 2010.
+These increased emissions appear related to unreported new production, inconsistent with the phase-out of CFCs in the fully adjusted and Amended Montreal Protocol (Montzka et al., 2018).
 Methyl bromide and methyl chloride (CH3Br, CH3Cl) are unique among ozone-depleting gases because they have substantial natural sources.
 Despite the large natural source of CH3Br, its atmospheric concentration has declined most years since 1998, when reported total human industrial production was reduced owing to the Montreal Protocol restrictions.
-Though concentrations of HCFC’s continue to increase in the background atmosphere (see figure and data at ftp://ftp.cmdl.noaa.gov/hats/hcfcs/) and production is not scheduled for a complete phase-out until 2030, their current rates of increase are reduced from just a few years ago and they contribute relatively little (~5% or less) to the atmospheric burden of reactive halogen.
+Although concentrations of HCFC’s continue to increase in the background atmosphere (see figure and data at ftp://ftp.cmdl.noaa.gov/hats/hcfcs/), reported production peaked recently and is scheduled for a complete phase-out by 2030.
+The initial phase-down in HCFC production is apparently reflected in a slowdown in recent rates of increase compared to just a few years ago; HCFCs contribute relatively little (~5%) to the atmospheric burden of reactive halogen.